mfinelli/arch-install/ubuntu/README.md

 # ubuntu

-Automation for temporary ubuntu installation.
+Automation for ubuntu gaming and/or media installation.

 ```shell
 sudo apt install curl